Skip to content

 New England Pest Management Association; founded 1933; serves 6 NE states; nepma.org

-No tiers, no quarterly or seasonal plans, no per-nest upcharge; same price regardless of season, colony size, or nest location; Anchor brand constant
+No tiers, no quarterly or seasonal plans, no per-nest upcharge; same rate regardless of season, colony size, or nest location; Anchor brand constant

 • Re-treat guarantee